anderssandstrom/e3-ecmc_plugin_scope/README.md

 # Introduction

-The main functionality of this plugin is to simulate a simple triggered scope mainly for use with ethercat data from oversampled slaves.
+The main functionality of this plugin is to simulate a simple triggered scope for use with ethercat data from oversampled slaves and triggers from timestamped slaves like:

+Data:

+* EL3702

+* EL3742

+Trigger:

+* EL1252

+* EL1252-0050

 ## Loading of Scope plugin in ecmc:
 A plugin is loaded by the ecmccfg command loadPlugin: